amcocan/darkness_datapack/README.md

 <!-- A way to toggle pvp. -->

 ## extrashell
 This feature increases the drop of shulker shells to guarantee 2 `minecraft:shulker_shell` items.
-It perserves the looting requirments from MJE.
+This will sidestep the looting requirments from MJE.

 ## fastleafdecay
 Adds fast leaf decay for all trees.